duxor/ngx-fullscreen-directive/README.md

   the directive.
 These styles will be rolled-back after the full screen mode is exited.

 - Optional: You can provide an event handler for `fullScreenToggle` event which emits `true` when entering in the full screen mode and `false` when exiting it.

+- Optional: You can specify which element can trigger the exiting from the full screen mode by calling `closeFullScreen()` method.

 ```html
 <!-- container to be displayed in the full screen mode -->